A central UWA Email and Calendar Service (ECS) is provided to all University staff.

 When a staff member’s employment, or other official association with the University, ceases, their Pheme account is closed and thus access to ECS (and other IT systems) is automatically disabled at the close of business on the last day.
 The mailbox stops receiving email after 10 days, and is deleted 130 days following the departure date.

-Fifty-six (56) days prior to the end of the contract, notification is sent to the staff member and to their supervisor, warning of the impending removal of access.
+21 days prior to the end of the contract, an email notification is sent to the staff member, warning of the impending removal of access.
 This early warning allows the department to take necessary steps with HR should they wish to re-new the contract.
-Alternatively, it allows the supervisor to make arrangements to ensure continuity of business following the staff member’s departure.
-If the contract is not renewed, this warning is repeated at pre-defined intervals until the actual departure date.
+If the contract is not renewed, this email notification is repeated at pre-defined intervals: 7, 4, 3, 2, and 1 days prior to the actual departure date.

 At any stage between the first notification and departure, the department can arrange with HR to have the contract renewed or a new contract created.
 If this is done, there will be no interruption to the staff member’s access.

 In cases when a new /extended contract is arranged after their Pheme account has been de-activated:

 - If the person is re-appointed within 10 days of departure, all they need to do is re-activate Pheme and set a new password.
 Their email access will be re-enabled.
 Their mailbox is still there and receiving email.